 The fault tree diagram generally attempts to interlink the probable causes of failure of an event by the representation of branches of a tree.
 These branches are linked together by means of gates as in logical circuits.

 Value Engineering is a systematic process of improving and maintaining the quality or consistency of a product or service at a lower cost.
 The general objective of value engineering is to improve the value and lower the cost; the two factors which are perceived to be directly related i.e. one improving value and two require increased costs.

-Value engineering is a process to identify and eliminate these unnecessary costs which provides neither use or life nor quality or appearance and also does not offer customer features without compromising on the value of the product or services.
+Value engineering is a process to identify and eliminate these unnecessary costs which provide neither use nor life nor quality or appearance and also does not offer custom features without compromising on the value of the product or services.

-- Implements Team work: The Kaizen requires teamwork in the company.
+- Implements Teamwork: The Kaizen requires teamwork in the company.
 The Management, Executives and all other employees are looked upon as a team with a common goal.
-Kaizen also strides to integrate the efforts of all employees towards a unified goal.
+Kaizen also strives to integrate the efforts of all employees towards a unified goal.

-- Increases personal discipline: According to Kaizen each member should have high morale and discipline in thinking as well as behavior to make the team more effective.
+- Increases personal discipline: According to Kaizen, each member should have high morale and discipline in thinking as well as behaviour to make the team more effective.

 - Improved Morale: Kaizen believes that high morale among team members is imperative for achieving long term results.
 The Kaizen process is designed to encourage effective and open communication.

-- Quality Circle: Kaizen foster the culture of quality circle where voluntary groups of employees are formed in order to discuss quality related issues and also to analyse and implement device solutions which can be presented to the management for committing the required permission and resources for implementation.
+- Quality Circle: Kaizen fosters the culture of a quality circle where voluntary groups of employees are formed in order to discuss quality-related issues and also to analyse and implement device solutions which can be presented to the management for committing the required permission and resources for implementation.

 The quality Improvement tool Benchmarking involves looking outward which usually means (outside a particular business, organisation, industry, region or country) to examine on how others achieve their performance levels and also to understand the processes they use.